b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **3. Console Commands and Assembly Language:**

 - As computers evolved, dedicated terminals provided interfaces for inputting instructions and data.
-Operators typed in coded commands, often in assembly language, a low-level language directly understandable by the machine's processor.
+Operators typed in coded commands, often in [assembly language](https://en.wikipedia.org/wiki/Assembly_language), a low-level language directly understandable by the machine's processor.
 Assembly was complex and challenging to master, requiring knowledge of machine architecture and instruction sets.
+- [Kathleen Booth](https://en.wikipedia.org/wiki/Kathleen_Booth)'s (1922 - 2022) pioneering work on the ARC2 in 1947 is credited as the first assembly language.
+It's fascinating to see how early attempts at human-computer interaction differ from the contemporary implementations of assembly languages we know today.

 **4. Batch Processing and Job Queues:**